sawinee-srisakul/sawinee_component3/README.md

 **_Key features include:_**

 - Course Listing Page: Displays a list of all available courses, allowing users to view course details.
-- Course Detail Page: Shows detailed information about a specific course, including prerequisites, duration, and instructor details.
+- Course Detail Page: Shows detailed information about a specific course, including modules, duration, and instructor details.

 - In addition to the front-end, this repository also contains the back-end server, which provides the necessary API for fetching and managing course data.

 - Backend (Node.js): The server provides RESTful endpoints to handle data operations such as fetching courses, and course details
-  By running both the back-end and front-end applications locally, users can access a fully functional course management system.
+- By running both the back-end and front-end applications locally, users can access a fully functional course management system.

 ## Setup Instructions